MohammadMaftoun/Talk2Tables/README.md

 ## 📄 License

-Provided for educational and experimental use.
+Provided for educational and experimental usage.
 Customize voluntarily.

 ---